In this post, we discuss five qualities published authors share.

 It is easy enough to write a bad book, but authors who make a living out of writing spend an extraordinary amount of time and effort to get things right.
-You should care about the final product.
+You should care about the final product and your readers.
 This is when being obsessive is a good thing.
 Every rewrite, every edit, and every stage of your book’s life should be important to you.
 No mistake, no matter how insignificant, should escape your notice.

 The good thing about these is that you can work on all of them.